idaholab/virtual_test_bed/doc/content/htgr/htr10/griffin_htr10_results.md

 Alternatively, if using an HPC and running in parallel a submission script or interactive session can be submitted via PBS as seen here [Binary Access with INL-HPC](mooseframework.inl.gov/help/inl/hpc_binary.html).
-In this case, an mpi comand must be included as seen below.
+In this case, an mpirun command must be included as seen below.

 ```language=bash